maxwolf621/AZ/az-104/Test/pictures.md

 Box 3: No
 - Both VMs are not part of any Availability Set or Scale Set.

-## You can only link VNETs to private DNS zones only
+## You can only LINK VNets to private DNS zones only

 ![alt text](image-548.png)

 Box 1: Private
 Box 2: Private